comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 	5114111 blocks of size 4096.
 1747900 blocks available
 ```

-By entering on the second directory, i see there is the flag file:
+When I went into the second directory, I spotted the flag file

 ```
 cmd : cd James.P